gmr/couchclient/README.md

 Instead the focus is on being a read-only view of documents that would not necessarily be represented as CouchDB documents to the application requesting them.

+It also iterates over the dictionaries returned making unicode strings with only ascii in them into str values.

 By default it strips couchdbisms ("_id", "_rev") from documents.

 Views are transformed to a dictionary from the CouchDB return representation to